LENpolygon/Build-Order-Tool-AoE4-/README.md

    - A 'standardized' format must be given to allow for creators to use a similar format, this will help with readability of each build
    - Icons can be dragged into the build and together with text make up the final build
    - Standard formatting tools for tables
-   - (FUTURE) Make it possible to edit builds on mobile devices
+   - Make it possible to edit builds on mobile devices
    - (FUTURE) Add in game-specifics like Map-type or oppossing Civilizations

 3. Sharing builds
    - Share created builds with other via custom URLs
-   - (FUTURE) Allow users to browse popular builds
+   - Allow users to browse popular builds

 ## Why Github?